-In order to be eligible for partner hiring consideration, the finalist must have (or is expected to shortly have) an offer for a faculty position (in the case of a new faculty hire) or a current / active faculty member (in the case of a retention consideration).
+In order to be eligible for partner hiring consideration, the finalist must have (or is expected to shortly have) an offer for a faculty position (in the case of a new faculty hire), or be a current / active faculty member in good standing (in the case of a retention consideration).
 Internal partner hire agreements are not to be used to move an individual from a non-tenure track or career track position to a tenure track position.

 2. During the search

-If the finalist discloses information to the search committee about partner hire needs, or if partner hire needs are generally known during a search, the finalist should be referred to the department head/chair for assistance.
+If the finalist discloses information to the search committee about partner hire needs, or if partner hire needs are generally known during a search, the finalist should be encouraged to discuss the needs with the hiring supervisor.

-The partner hire needs of a finalist should never be discussed or considered by the department in the selection process.
+The partner hire needs of a finalist should never be discussed or considered by the search committee or department during the selection process.
 Finalists for faculty positions should be considered on their individual merits without regard to partner status.
-The challenges or opportunities associated with a partner hire must not be a factor in the decision to make an offer to a finalist.
+The challenges and / or opportunities associated with a partner hire must not be a factor in the decision to make an offer to a finalist.
 Partner hire information is not included in the offer letter to the finalist.

-After a finalist has been selected and recommended for an offer, the department chair may initiate a discussion regarding needs the finalist has that can be supported by the University.
-If the finalist discloses that they have partner hire needs, the department chair should consult with the Dean.
+If the primary hire finalist discloses that they have partner hire needs, the hiring supervisor should consult with the Dean.
 The Dean is the responsible individual for seeking a viable solution.
-The Dean may contact the Vice Provost for Faculty Affairs if the finalist's partner is interested in an academic appointment at the University of Arizona.
-The department chair should contact the Vice Provost for information about partner hire opportunities in non-academic employment or appointments.
+The Dean may contact the Vice Provost for Faculty Affairs if the partner hire is interested in an academic appointment at the University of Arizona.
+The hiring supervisor should contact the Vice Provost for information about partner hire opportunities in non-academic employment or appointments.

 Partner Hiring Process for Retention Cases

 A faculty member may request partner accommodation as part of a negotiation to remain at the University.
-In this case, the faculty member’s department head/chair may notify the dean, who will determine whether to initiate the process described above.
+In this case, the faculty member’s supervisor may notify the Dean, who will determine whether to initiate the process described above.
 In collaboration with the Vice Provost for Faculty Affairs or Associate Vice President for Finance and Administration, the department works to issue a retention letter of offer.
 There is no statute of limitation on the opportunity for partner hire.
 We will consider requests from current employees, particularly when life circumstances have changed.

 Policy Considerations in Partner Hiring